 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512" width="512" height="512">

-The resolution of Tokens created for use in Foundry is between 300px and 420px square for a medium or large sized creature.
+The resolution of Tokens created for use in Foundry is between 200px and 400px square for a medium or large sized creature.
 400x400(px) has become somewhat of an industry standard for token creation.
 When zooming in on a token, it is desirable to get a higher resolution detail than you obtain with the battle-map itself.
 Foundry allows zoom up to 3x, so a token which has a resolution of 3 times the grid size of the battle-map will still demonstrate visible quality.

-Foundry VTT uses a firm assumption that token artwork is facing "south" in it's natural orientation.
+Foundry VTT uses a firm assumption that token artwork is facing "south" in its natural orientation.
 If you have Tokens which are not southward-facing in the original images it is recommended to rotate the token images to have the tokens face south.
 Alternatively your users can utilize the mirror vertical checkbox in the token configuration to flip a northward facing token to be southward facing.

 Avoid creating tokens which are facing diagonally, as there is no way in the Foundry application to correct for this initial orientation.
 For example, tokens which are drawn to face South-East or South-West as this will look unintuitive when those tokens are combined with rotation in Foundry VTT.

 Foundry is extremely friendly to map creators wishing to package their content for distribution.
-The following are important guidelines to consider when creating maps for use in Foundry VTT.
+The following are important guidelines to consider when creating maps for use in Foundry VTT:

-1. Carefully align the grid for your map.
+- Carefully align the grid for your map.

 - While it is important that your map image be aligned with a grid, it is also preferable to not include that pre-rendered grid in the image itself.
-This allows users to better customize the map within Foundry by appling a different grid type, using it for gridless play, changing the grid color, or making other adjustments which the VTT can provide.
+This allows users to better customize the map within Foundry by applying a different grid type, using it for gridless play, changing the grid color, or making other adjustments which the VTT can provide.

 Video and Animation Assets

 While Foundry does not restrict the file size a Scene can use, but it is important to keep in mind that a scene must be distributed to all connected players and, potentially, the GM as well.
 As a guideline, Foundry loosely recommends trying to keep video map file sizes in the vicinity of 50mb or less, to allow for adequate distribution.
-However, larger filesizes can be mitigated by users of Foundry through use of integrated support for S3, use of the preload feature, or if host and clients all have sufficient data transfer rates.
+However, larger file sizes can be mitigated by users of Foundry through use of integrated support for S3, use of the preload feature, or if host and clients all have sufficient data transfer rates.

-If your video includes audio, you can reduce impact on filesize by shipping the audio as a separate file to be triggered by Foundry's audio framework.
+If your video includes audio, you can reduce impact on file size by shipping the audio as a separate file to be triggered by Foundry's audio framework.
 For more on audio assets, see the associated section below.

 Video Codec and Bitrate

 Foundry recommends codecs and bitrates optimized for online streaming.
 Variable Bit Rate (VBR) files rendered in h264 are usually the most performant while keeping quality high.
 If you are going to render the video in constrained or constant bitrate instead, consider a dual pass from a codec like libx264 at 2-5Mb/s.
-Quality percentage should be kept at 60-80% to reduce visual artefacting.
+Quality percentage should be kept at 60-80% to reduce visual artefacts.